Burnham Yard Small Area Plan

 About the Committee

-The advisory committee for the Burnham Yard Small Area Plan will be a group of approximately 15 community members who:
+The advisory committee for the Burnham Yard Small Area Plan is comprised of 26 community members who:

 • Represent a diverse set of interests